 - Always store your darts.

 Cleaning your darts will make sure that they always have the best grip.
 Greasy hands and fingers tend to make them slippery which will impact your aim in a negative way.
 It also makes the dart less accurate since the center of mass is now slightly shifted.
 Believe it or not, even the slightest changes to a dart can make it shoot less accurately than it is supposed to.
+This tip is also valid for the plastic darts that come with electronic dart boards since they often have the same body as regular steel-tip darts.

 Setting up your dartboard above a concrete floor or any other type of floor that is too hard is just asking for trouble.
 When (not if) you bounce out, your dart will most likely fall tip-first onto the hard surface, potentially damaging its tip beyond repair.